A title sheet is an official record relating to a particular property.

 - Share of roof repairs for a tenement property

-All of these burdens will have been set up in deeds that have been recorded or registered and some burdens can be hundreds of years old.
+These burdens will have been set up in deeds that have been recorded or registered.
+Some burdens can be hundreds of years old.

 If you are struggling to understand your title sheet, you should seek legal advice.